About Jessica

 Get updates on the latest recipes and cooking tips from The Forked Spoon straight to your inbox.

 Join our community!
-We attract millions of monthly page views and have a strong social media presence, with over 500,000 followers on Pinterest, more than 40,000 on Instagram, over 10,000 on Facebook, and over 100,000 email subscribers.
+We attract more than 2,000,000 readers per month on this recipe website and have a strong social media presence, with nearly 500,000 followers on Pinterest, over 55,000 email subscribers, over 45,000 followers on Instagram, and over 10,000 followers on Facebook.
 I genuinely enjoy connecting with my readers and look forward to hearing from you!

 Jessica’s Favorite Recipes